Beau Sorenson

 Beau Sorenson (born 1980) is an American record producer and engineer.
-He has worked with Death Cab For Cutie, Bob Mould, Superchunk, Sparklehorse, Jars of Clay, Yellow Ostrich, The Lonely Forest, Field Report, Someone Still Loves You Boris Yeltsin, and Elsinore.
+He has worked with Death Cab For Cutie, Bob Mould, Taylor Swift, Superchunk, Sparklehorse, Noah Kahan, Gracie Abrams, Jars of Clay, Yellow Ostrich, The Lonely Forest, Field Report, Someone Still Loves You Boris Yeltsin, and Elsinore.
 Originally from Wisconsin, Sorenson spent his early career at Smart Studios in Madison, later moving to Portland, Oregon to become an independent producer and engineer.
 He releases electronic music, collaborations, and remixes under the name Beaunoise, and is a part of "band-like" project, Exurbs.

 Life and career

 Early life

 Beau Sorenson was born and grew up in northwest Wisconsin.
 Sorenson took piano and guitar lessons, played in his high school band, and tried his hand playing in a few bands when he was a teenager, but did not take the normal garage band route to becoming a recording engineer.
 Living in a remote area provided him with space for making much noise taking apart and building all types of electronics, and for experimenting with four-track recorders, synthesizers, and drum machines.